 Why become a Shared Lives carer?

-Shared Lives offers an alternative for individuals with learning disabilities and mental health needs, giving them the opportunity to live in an integrated family environment.
+Shared Lives offers an alternative for individuals with learning disabilities, autism and mental health needs, giving them the opportunity to live in an integrated family environment.
 This allows them to become part of a community, where they can develop relationships and grow in confidence.
 It can provide companionship for the carer as well as an opportunity to receive quality training and contributions towards the cost of living.

 What does United Response do?